Prepare your spreadsheet

 Understanding the different columns

 Address Line 1, Address Line 2, City, State, Zip and Country are all used so Circuit can locate the stop as accurate as possible.
-Ambiguous data can cause stops to end up in the wrong street or city.
+Ambiguous data can cause stops to end up in the wrong street, city or even country.
 We recommend being as complete as possible and double checking everything is in the correct column.